Strategy Tips for Being Successful as a Writer on HubPages

 - “View duration” will show you if you are losing people too quick.
 You might be starting with something that’s not meaningful with what the title had suggested.

 - “Search Terms” shows what people are entering into various search engines.
-This information is vital to helping you make productive changes.
+This information is vital in helping you make productive changes.

 13. Review Traffic Stats with Google Analytics